Part II of the series on Quaker, Are All Marketers Liars?

 Undeterred, I decided to do my own detective work.
 So, I separated and sifted the ingredients of several samples to better understand exactly what’s in the Apple Walnut Oatmeal sku:

-After weighing each of the ingredients, I was able to estimate that nearly 13g of sugar were added to this oatmeal in addition to the 9g of naturally occuring sugars (1g in oats, 7g in apples, 1g in cranberries, and 0.3g in walnuts).
+After weighing each of the ingredients, I was able to estimate that nearly 13g of sugar were added to this oatmeal in addition to the 9g of naturally occurring sugars (1g in oats, 7g in apples, 1g in cranberries, and 0.3g in walnuts).
 To put the 13g of added sugar in perspective, that’s more sugar than is in a serving of Quaker’s Cap’n Crunch cereal.
 Surprised?
 And if all this sugar isn’t enough to make you think twice, Quaker’s consumer affairs department was able to confirm one additional piece of information: Real Medleys contain GMOs (the sugar is “most likely” made from genetically modified sugar beets).

 Now some of you may be asking why I’m picking on oatmeal.
 After all, there are a lot worse things someone could eat for breakfast than one of Quaker Real Medleys, right?
 While that’s true, let’s take a look at the bigger picture: